 II.
-STUDENT RESEARCH DAY
+UNDERGRADUATE RESEARCH DAY

-The UNK Student Research Day is designed to give students the opportunity to present the results of collaborative research and creative activity conducted with faculty members.
+The UNK Undergraduate Research Day, which occurs during Research Week, is designed to give students the opportunity to present the results of collaborative research and creative activity conducted with faculty members.
 Student research accomplishments and the important role faculty play as mentors will be highlighted.
-Results from research and creative activity from all disciplines represented in the UNK academic community are encouraged, and participation may be in poster sessions, oral presentations, musical performances and art exhibitions.
+Results from research and creative activity from all disciplines represented in the UNK academic community are encouraged, and participation may be in poster sessions, oral presentations, musical performances, and art exhibitions.

 Any undergraduate UNK student engaged in collaborative or independent research is eligible to participate.
-Students need not have received funding from a grant program to participate in the UNK Student Research Day.
-Student awards and the Faculty Mentor awards are announced at the SRD Reception.
+Students need not have received funding from a grant program to participate in the UNK Undergraduate Research Day.
+Student awards and the Faculty Mentor awards are announced at the Research Week Reception.

 Application forms, guidelines, deadlines and information sessions are available from the Office of Graduate Studies and Research online.
 They will also be distributed to all UNK faculty in January.
-UNK Student Research Day is generally scheduled for mid-to-late April each spring.
+UNK Research Week is generally scheduled for mid-to-late April each spring.